The Atrium Gallery hosts multiple professional and student exhibitions of contemporary art each semester.

 The Small Metals and Jewelry labs support traditional jewelry-making processes as well as 3D printing.

-The art making facilities at Ball State University are among the best in the nation.
+The art-making facilities at Ball State University are among the best in the nation.
+Take a 3D tour of our facilities.

 Built in 2001, the Art and Journalism Building (AJ) provides more than 57,000 square feet of state-of-the-art classroom and studio space for the School of Art.
 AJ is now a major focal point of campus life at Ball State.
 The building's first floor includes an impressive dining and food court area with beautiful natural lighting, the main university bookstore (run by Barnes & Noble), and the School of Art's Atrium Gallery, a high-profile space for students, faculty, and visiting artists to display their work.